 For this matter, it is advisable to speak to a professional.
-Our lawyers will outline the laws relating to double taxation in your case.
-Such rules vary depending on whether double taxation agreements are in place and what exactly they provide for.
-Contact us now by phone at +49 241 4757140, by email at email@example.com or by using our contact form to have a personal meeting with our lawyers.
+Our lawyers will outline the laws relating to double taxation in your case in a personal meeting.
+Such rules vary depending on whether double taxation agreements are in place and what exactly they allow.

 Where to Set Up in Germany

 As a digital nomad in Germany, you have many options for where to base yourself.
-For those looking to experience dynamic energy and creativity, Berlin remains at the forefront of European cities.
+Berlin remains at the forefront of European cities for those looking to experience dynamic energy and creativity.
 With a wide range of co-working spaces and a culture of welcoming start-up companies, many digital nomads find the atmosphere in Berlin to be suitable to their demands.
-In recent years, many successful start-up companies have found great success in Berlin.
+Many successful start-up companies have found great success in Berlin in recent years.
 With this success in mind, it is not surprising that Berlin has a large community of digital nomads.

 Cologne, Düsseldorf and the Rhineland also present themselves as suitable locations for digital nomads.
 Cologne is also a city with many ex-pats, diverse cultures and an international flair.
 The Rhineland has the advantage that many big cities such as Cologne, Düsseldorf and Bonn are located near each other and are linked by public transport and motorways.
-In terms of work-life balance, Cologne offers many green areas, social outlets and cultural experiences.
+Cologne offers many green areas, social outlets, and cultural experiences in terms of work-life balance.
 Although the region consists of many big cities, it is not difficult to escape into the countryside.
 Co-working spaces are increasing in these cities, and this trend is likely to continue following the pandemic.

 Other cities of cultural interest include Munich and Hamburg.
 Munich is a business-friendly city located in Bavaria with a growing culture of start-up companies and co-working spaces.
 Digital nomads in Munich can expect a clean and upscale city with plenty to see and do.
 Munich is one of the most culturally significant cities in Germany, and it provides a plethora of restaurants, museums, beer gardens and much more.

 Hamburg is located in the north of Germany.
-With many co-working spaces already established, Hamburg is home to a growing community of digital nomads.
+Hamburg is home to a growing community of digital nomads with many co-working spaces already established.
 As a port city, those based in Hamburg can experience a much different atmosphere than those in other major cities in Germany.
 Hamburg has a long history of trade and international commerce, ensuring that today’s city has a vibrant and diverse feel.
 This history also contributes to its business-friendly nature.